tobek/laminae/03-lgd.md

 - bureaucrats ensure missions aren't anywhere where hero will be recognized
 - its believed that every hero has one mission for which they are perfect, bookkeepers assess this
 - TODO replace hero/champion/etc with demonym
-- TODO come up with name (or just stick with) bookkeepers, and find and replace
+- TODO come up with name (or just stick with) bookkeepers, and find and replace - Certoriari
 - maybe different colors (of pavilions and/or champions) based on different spectral emissions/fluorescence of a system of qualities. maybe all the warriors are aesthetically transformed into this?
-- One class: thieves who seek out and return stolen goods
+- One class: thieves who seek out and return stolen goods. how would they die
+- those that just convince people, wreak great diplomatic successes? but then how would they die
 - Talk about frozen hero at each pavilion
 - if you see the hero: one can be waneella black knight

-- MEDIA(Doug Wheeler at Palazzo Grassi)
+notes

+TODO(ahh what if LGD is The Bell and Certoriari/Bookkeepers are Bellkeepers.
+NGC could be The Keyhole)[]

+- name
+    - The Ardence
+    - The Fell (of terrible evil or ferocity, deadly)
+    - The Knell
+    - The Lambent (glowing/gleaming/flickering with soft radiance)
+    - The Zenith
+- demonym
+    - Ardents
+    - Clarions
+    - Lambents
+- possible elements
+    - One where you sense branching tree of possibilities, rick & morty death stone, fading and increasing options as you move (NNC, LGD, CNC, maybe even CNP, LED)
+    - "They can't tell a context story.
+They can't tell a structure story.
+They have to tell a hero story." hakim bey. should one plane be a hero story?
+(LGD) But one which ends up deeply reflecting the context?

 (some reversal on the prototypical myth of hero who ventures into the underworld - unlike the prototype, these heroes do not return, and are forgotten. it's argued by fans that this is an authentic approach to heroism)

 ## Environment

+TODO(maybe use word lambent here if not used for lamina name)[]

 The landscape of the Ardence is otherworldly---hushed and soft and still.
 The sky is perpetual starry night, brilliant and twinkling, while the terrain is rolling and craggy and covered in rock, moss, heather, and occasional scrub, all in shades of deep gray and black, with occasional muted splashes of somber purple or dull gold.
 A steady cool breeze causes slight movement.
 Peaks and the occasional valley or cliffside are crowned by glittering pavilions, each ready to serve as the temporary resting place of a single champion.

 Though known generically as pavilions, these structures range in size and style from small altars and follies to sprawling amphitheaters, and they cover the land: from any vantage point you are likely to see at least one pavilion in the distance, and often several.
 All are made from deep black stone with a subtly colorful iridescent surface and edges that glint in sharp gold.
 Each calls out to heroes who evince particular preferences: temples and barracks and libraries attracting clerics and warriors and mages, while the size and grandeur tend to match the valor of the champions who wait within them.
 Innumerable finer distinctions arise: while some pavilions and their champions are more general-purpose, others are dedicated to eternal struggle against ills as varied as necromancy, political tyranny, theft, misinformation, or elemental rampage.
 In all these cases, structural form echoes motivation and function.

-### TODO(term)[Bookkeepers]
+### Certoriari

-Native outsiders known as ____ live here.
+Native REF[laminals] known as ____ live here.
 They are a solemn, industrious, but gentle TODO(no less fantasy race stuff?)[race of tall humanoids] with graying flesh and slender, sharp, gaunt faces.
 They shroud themselves in a dark uniform of hooded, ornate robes, each unique and tumbling with metallic embroidery in complex, methodical patterns.

 Each ____ resides at and tends to one of the pavilions.
 Sometimes they are the sole such resident but often they are one of a dozen or more.
 They are responsible for receiving visitors and assessing their needs in light of the rules of this place and the capabilities of their current champion, a complex process discussed in the following chapter.